sunild7/detect-in-app-browser/USAGE.md

 ### Option 2: Direct Download

-1. Download the `lib/` folder from the repository
+1. Copy the `lib/` folder into your project
-2. Copy it to your project
-3. Import directly:
+2. Import directly from it:

 ```javascript
 import { InAppBrowserDetector, PlatformUtils } from './lib/index.js';